simonmicroshare/microshare.github.io/docs/0.1/getting-started/tutorial.md

 2. Click the "Manage" button in the top toolbar
 3. Click the "Robots" button in the left toolbar
 4. Click the "Create" button
-5. The following page will open:

-[insert screen shot of Robot page]

-* Input the Robot name in the top most text field
+4. Input the Robot name in the top most text field
-* Type "My First Robot" in the text field labeled "Description"
+4. Type "My First Robot" in the text field labeled "Description"
-* Check off the box labled "Active"
+4. Check off the box labled "Active"
-* Input the same recType from previouly in the "recType" section
+4. Input the same recType from previouly in the "recType" section
-* Copy and paste the code depicted below in the "Script" section
+4. Copy and paste the code depicted below in the "Script" section

 [insert sample code with proper webhook for gmail]